Denholm Group

-Denholm Group is a British maritime company based in Glasgow, United Kingdom.
-It was founded by John Denholm of Greenock in 1866 and today has an annual turnover of over £250 million.
-It employs over 3,000 people around the world.
+Denholm Group is a British shipping, maritime and logistics company based in Glasgow, United Kingdom.
+It was founded by John Denholm of Greenock in 1866 and in 2023 had an annual turnover of £429 million.
+It employs over 1,500 people around the world.

+Services

+Shipping: The Group owns and operate handysize bulk carriers.
+This business is supported by a small shipbroking business.
+They also have an 11% investment in Hadley Shipping, operate a number of ships, and has a 26.17% stake in Anglo-Eastern Univan Group Limited, which is one of the largest managers of ships in the world and has offices around the globe.